discordjs/guide/guide/popular-topics/intents.md

 const client = new Client({ ws: { intents: myIntents } });
 ```

 If you want to view the built flags you can utilize the `.toArray()`, `.serialize()` and `.missing()`  methods.
 The first returns an array of flags represented in this bit field, the second an object mapping all possible flag values to a boolean, based on it they are represented in this bit field.
-The third can be used to view the flags not represented in this bit field (you can optionally pass a bit field of specific intents to check against).
+The third can be used to view the flags not represented in this bit field (you use it by passing a bit field of specific intents to check against).

 ### Privileged Intents